-Although Close has employed various painterly styles throughout his career, including an intense neo-realism in the 1970s and a shadowy Pointillism in the 1980s, he is perhaps best known for his more recent works which are made up from a shimmering, fragile grid set on the diagonal.
-Close’s paintings are all-over images where the background of the picture – the negative space – is as important as the face itself and one cannot exist without the other.
-Likewise, in Close’s daguerreotype photographs, the background defines the limit of the image plane as well as the outline of the subject, with the inky pitch-black setting off the light, reflective quality of the subject’s face.
+Although Close employed various painterly styles throughout his career, including an intense neo-realism in the 1970s and a shadowy Pointillism in the 1980s, he is perhaps best known for his later works which are made up from a fragile grid set on the diagonal.
+Close’s paintings are all-over images where the background of the picture – the negative space – is as important as the subject itself and one cannot exist without the other.
+Similarly, in Close’s daguerreotype photographs, the background defines the limit of the image plane as well as the outline of the subject, with the inky pitch-black setting off the lighter, reflections on the subject’s face.

 Close’s method of painting was always indexical, an incremental process whereby associative colours and shapes built up a pictorial syntax and a recognisable figurative whole.
 Warm colours are set against cold, circles against squares and the organising principles of the grid are constantly broken by minute areas of expressive abstraction.